javierhbr/domain-obj-port-adapter-sample-01/README.md

 ## Testing the Endpoints

-Refer to the `README.md` file within each `packages/aws-lambda-*` directory for specific `curl` examples tailored to that implementation's default port.
+Refer to the `README.md` file within each package directory for specific `curl` examples tailored to that implementation's default port.

 You can also use the `requests.http` file in the root directory with the [VS Code REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for convenient testing.

+## Programming Paradigms Comparison

+This monorepo showcases different programming approaches while working with the same core domain:

+1. **Object-Oriented (Class-Based)**
+   * `aws-lambda-vanilla`, `aws-lambda-middy`, and `aws-lambda-nestjs` use TypeScript classes
+   * Dependency injection through constructors
+   * Interface implementation through class implementation

+2. **Functional Programming**
+   * `functional-fastify` uses JavaScript functions and pure function composition
+   * Avoids classes and mutations where possible
+   * Dependency injection through function parameters and closures
+   * Promotes composition over inheritance

+Each approach demonstrates a valid way to fulfill the same port contracts defined in the core domain, showing the flexibility of the ports and adapters architecture.